It’s a strange time to be alive, but I imagine we say that every lifetime.

 Each culture, each area of the planet grows it’s own realities.

-My seeking and determination to be an independent thinker led me to open the inherent channeling pathways passed down from my maternal grandmother allowing me to connect with The Council of Elders, a ’not currently incarnate’ group of individual beings who’s dedication to the ongoing education of humanity is humbling.
+My seeking and determination to be an independent thinker led me to open the inherent channeling pathways passed down from my maternal grandmother’s lineage, allowing me to connect with The Council of Elders, a ’not currently incarnate’ group of individual beings whose dedication to the ongoing education of humanity is humbling.

-This group has been bringing knowledge, history and wisdom through hundreds like me for thousands of years.
+This group has been bringing knowledge, history and wisdom through hundreds like me for thousands of years, and although this method of research has been out of fashion since the witch hunts, it is still practiced in many cultures around the world .

 We hosted public group sessions on topics like Autism, youth, war, climate change and unexplained mysteries, call-in shows, youtube videos; we have dedicated 25 years to making The Council’s work easily available in the world.
-We managed all of this without forming a cult around it!
+We managed all of this without forming a cult around it or becoming gurus!

 My spiritual education has allowed me a broad viewpoint, an overview of history and future, a look at our place in the here and now.